Sammie Szmodics

-Szmodics started his career with hometown club Colchester United, where from the age of seven he progressed through the club's Academy.
-He made his professional debut for the club in September 2013 and scored 38 goals in 162 appearances for the club.
-While with Colchester, he appeared on loan for Braintree Town in 2015.
-In June 2019, Szmodics left Colchester to join Bristol City.

-He joined Peterborough in September 2020, after a successful six-month loan spell at the end of the previous season.
+An academy product of hometown club Colchester United, he made his professional debut in 2013, going on to score 38 goals in 162 appearances for the club before departing in 2019.
+After a brief spell at Bristol City, he spent two years at Peterborough United before joining Blackburn Rovers in 2022, where he became a key player, finishing as the top scorer in the 2023–24 EFL Championship.

-Born in England, Szmodics received a call up to the Republic of Ireland squad for friendlies against Andorra and Hungary in May 2021.
+Szmodics made his Republic of Ireland debut in a friendly against Belgium in March 2024.

-Career
+Club career

 Colchester United

-Born in Colchester, Szmodics is a product of the Colchester United Academy, having progressed through the club's youth ranks since the age of seven.
+Szmodics is a product of the Colchester United Academy, having progressed through the club's youth ranks since the age of seven.
 He was a regular starter and scorer for the under-18 side, which included a goal in Colchester's 3–2 FA Youth Cup defeat by Chelsea on 1 December 2012, sweeping in Macauley Bonne's cross.

 2013–14 season

 For Colchester United's 2013–14 pre-season campaign, Szmodics was drafted in to the first-team for their friendly fixtures.
 He was included in manager Joe Dunne's squad for a game at AFC Sudbury on 12 July 2013, and scored twice in two first-half minutes to hand Colchester a 2–0 lead in their eventual 5–0 win.
 Szmodics was then drafted into the first-team squad during the season while the club were suffering an injury crisis.
 He came on as a substitute for Craig Eastmond to make his professional debut on 28 September as Colchester drew 1–1 with Bristol City at Ashton Gate.

 While appearing in the first-team, Szmodics continued to play for the under-18s.
 He helped his side to a FA Youth Cup first round 4–1 win over AFC Wimbledon on 12 November by scoring the opening goal, which also helped to extend their unbeaten run to 13 wins from 13 league and cup games.

 Szmodics was shortlisted for the Football League Apprentice of the Year award in the League One category in January 2014, facing opposition from Preston North End's Josh Brownhill and Milton Keynes Dons' Brendan Galloway.
 He finished as runner-up to Galloway in the awards held in March 2014.

 With the Colchester United under-18 side, Szmodics helped to earn the club a league title and cup winning double during the 2013–14 season.
 He scored a hat-trick in the Youth Alliance Cup final held against Bradford City at Valley Parade on 29 April in a 4–2 win for the U's.

 Szmodics ended the campaign with seven League One substitute appearances and one FA Cup substitute appearances to his name.